Cremaster muscle: Development

-The cremaster muscle develops to its full extent only in male human bodies; in females, the muscle is smaller and is found on the round ligament, where it is represented by only a few muscle loops.
+The cremaster muscle develops to its full extent only in males; in females, the muscle is smaller and is found on the round ligament, where it is represented by only a few muscle loops.

 In rats, it has been shown that cremaster muscles developed from the gubernacular bulb.

 Function

 Retraction

 The cremaster muscle's function is to raise and lower the testes in order to regulate scrotal temperature for optimal spermatogenesis and survival of the resultant spermatozoa.
 The ideal temperature for human sperm development is around 34 degrees Celsius, which is about 4 degrees Celsius below body temperature.
 Temperature is regulated by increasing or decreasing the exposed surface area of the surrounding tissue, allowing faster or slower dissipation of body heat.
 The amount of retraction or relaxation is directly related to how far the environmental temperatures are from the ideal.
 Cremaster works alongside the dartos muscle in order to maintain homeostasis for the reproductive organs and protect them from physical damage.
 When a man is cold or sexually stimulated, the dartos muscle causes the scrotum to become more wrinkled and smaller as it is retracted closer to the body.
 In warmer conditions, the dartos allows for less wrinkling and the scrotum becomes looser.

 The cremaster muscle is an involuntary muscle and contraction can occur during arousal which can prevent injury to the testicles during sexual intercourse.
 Contraction also occurs during orgasm and ejaculation.
 The muscle may contract during moments of extreme fear, possibly to help avoid injuring the testes while dealing with a fight or flight situation.
-The reflex can also occur when a man breathes in deeply or contracts his abdomen.

 Clinically, a reflex arc termed the cremasteric reflex can be demonstrated by lightly stroking the skin of the inner thigh downwards from the hip towards the knee.
 This stimulates the sensory fibers of the ilioinguinal nerve, which enters the spinal cord at L1.
 The sensory fibers stimulate the motor fibers of the genital branch of the genitofemoral nerve (also at spinal level L1), which provides innervation to the cremaster muscles causing the contraction of the muscle and elevation of the testes.
 This causes the cremaster muscle on the same side to rapidly contract, raising the testicle.

 The cremaster can also be contracted voluntarily, by performing Kegels (which somehow contracts the cremaster), or by flexing and tightening the abdominal muscles.